 The following exercise forces us to use the TRIM and the CIRCLE command in AutoCAD.

-You might benefit to learn how to use these commands beforehand.
+You might benefit from learning how to use these commands beforehand.

 In the previous session, we learned how to use the LINE command.
 Those techniques will help you a great deal here.